CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 #### Using Python `poetry` for environment and packaging management

-{% include figure.html image="images/poetry-icon.png" caption="Python Poetry environment and packaging manager tool icon."  %}
+{% include figure.html image="images/poetry-icon.png" %}

 [Poetry](https://github.com/python-poetry/poetry) is one Pythonic environment and packaging manager which can help increase reproducibility using `pyproject.toml` files.
 It's one of many other alternatives such as [`hatch`](https://hatch.pypa.io/latest/) and [`pipenv`](https://pipenv.pypa.io/en/latest/).